Good and Fast Row-Sparse ah-Symmetric Reflexive Generalized Inverses: Targeting row sparsity with ADMM

 where $f:\mathbb{R}^r\rightarrow \mathbb{R}$ is nonnegative with $f(\delta)=0$ if and only if $\delta=0$.
-For example, we could have the 2,1-norm in the objective function of subproblem \eqref{subprobB} replaced by the 1-norm or the square of the Frobenius norm. \end{remark}
+For example, we could have the 2,1-norm in the objective function of subproblem \eqref{subprobB} replaced by the 1-norm or the square of the Frobenius norm. \end{rema}